raymondlouie/MPF-BML/README.md

 ## Installation

-The following toolboxes are required:

-1. Bioinformatics
-2. Communications System
-3. Parallel Computing

 To run the MPF and BML components of the framework, there are two C MEX files in the "Helper Functions" folder which need to be built.
 To install

 1. Open MATLAB
 2. Change to the "Helper Functions" folder.
 3. Type `mex K_dK_MPF.c` and `mex gibbs_potts_mex.c`

+## Toolboxes

+The following MATLAB toolboxes are required:

+1. Bioinformatics
+2. Communications System
+3. Parallel Computing

 ## Details and usage of the MPF-BML implementation